Blindpupil/presentations/decks/ddd-intro.md

 # Technical implications of DDD

 - Developers should be able to learn about the domain solution by reading the code
-- Domain experts should be able to read and understand the code that applies the solution
+- Domain experts should be able to read and understand the code that implements the solution
 - You are responsible for providing proof that your implementation works

 <!--